-It's easy to believe that the cast is really a family.
+It’s easy to believe that the cast is really a family.
 Leon Ames and Rosemary DeCamp as the parents are warmly winning.
-In 1984 I had the pleasure of joining Miss DeCamp and her husband, a retired California Judge at an awards dinner and we talked about this film among others and she glowed as she discussed the on-set atmosphere and interactions of the cast.
+In 1984 I had the pleasure of joining Miss DeCamp and her husband, a retired California judge at an awards dinner.
+We talked about this film, among others, and she glowed as she discussed the on-set atmosphere and interactions of the cast.

-Festooned around the simple story are a series of episodes, which create authentic pictures of small town family life of the era.
+Festooned around the simple story is a series of episodes, which create authentic pictures of small town family life of the era.
 The mood and the authenticity are maintained by Roy del Ruth’s direction and in particular by the careful and completely detailed settings.
-Production was by William Jacobs.
+Production was by William Jacobs.” – Motion Picture Herald

-Day’s third film that year, On Moonlight Bay, is one of the movies for which she is most fondly remembered.
+“Doris Day’s third film that year, On Moonlight Bay, is one of the movies for which she is most fondly remembered.
 Extremely successful at the time of its release, it confirmed Day’s popularity with moviegoers.
-She won the Photoplay Gold Medal Award for her role in the film, an award bestowed at that time by the readers of Photoplay magazine who would cast their votes annually for their favorite male and female star performances.
+She won the Photoplay Gold Medal Award for her role in the film, an award bestowed at that time by the readers of Photoplay magazine who would cast their votes annually for their favorite male and female star performances.” – Derald Hendry

 For pure, unadulterated fantasy nostalgia, On Moonlight Bay is about as perfect a musical vehicle as you can find.
-Doris Day and Gordon MacRea are an inspired teaming, and the smart, witty script makes sure to wink at you now and then, and let you in on the joke.
-I highly recommend On Moonlight Bay." - DVD Talk
+Doris Day and Gordon MacRae are an inspired teaming, and the smart, witty script makes sure to wink at you now and then, and let you in on the joke.
+I highly recommend On Moonlight Bay. “- DVD Talk